Tracey Bernett: 2022 fraud charges

 On November 4, 2022, Boulder County District Attorney (DA) Michael Dougherty filed three felony and two misdemeanor fraud charges against Bernett claiming she lied about residing in an apartment she rented for residency purposes.
 Following 2020 redistricting, Bernett's Longmont residence moved from house district 12 to district 19.
 The DA says Bernett then rented an apartment in Louisville which remained in district 12.
 The charges allege that she transferred her residence and voter registration to the apartment and filed false sworn statements with the office of the Secretary of State affirming that she resided in the apartment, even though she never really lived there.
-The district attorney is also charging her with misrepresenting her residence by voting in a primary election in a district she didn't live in.
+The district attorney is also charging her with misrepresenting her residence by voting in a primary election in a district she did not live in.

 Bennett resigned from the Colorado General Assembly on the eve of the beginning of the 2023 legislation session.

 On February 10, 2023, as part of a plea deal, Bernett pleaded guilty to a class-four felony, attempt to influence a public servant and a class-one misdemeanor, perjury.
 Three other charges — two felonies and one misdemeanor — were dismissed as part of the deal.
 Bernett received a two-year deferred judgement and sentence for the felony, which includes 150 hours of community service.
 The court will not enter the felony charge if she successfully completes the deferred judgment and sentence, but the misdemeanor will remain on her record.